corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

     * Integrate underlying game changes (lots of code simplification)
     * Do not attempt to adjust leader traits for Clone Soldiers if [Leader Traits: Clone Army - All Leader Classes](https://steamcommunity.com/sharedfiles/filedetails/?id=2784215835) is active
 * 7.0.1 Ensure legendary/renowned leaders don't have traits improperly adjusted
+* 7.1.0 Update for Stellaris version 3.8 "Gemini"
+    * Add override of special leader traits file - leader traits are now respect their `opposites` blocks, meaning Cyborg and Psychic are not usable together by default
+    * For bugfix version 3.8.3: use new built-in trigger to check for Chosen One leaders

 ## Source Code